 This will also help save on other spending, as you have the option to pack your own food and make smart decisions financially when it comes to all of the other extra costs.

 Honeymoons don’t always have to be located across the world or on some deserted island just for the two of you.
 A honeymoon is simply a place for the newly-married couple to get away and enjoy one another after what may have been a very hectic wedding schedule.

-If you want to enjoy some time away but you’re worried about finances, consider these 6 tricks for a budget honeymoon that will have you both calm, happy, and ready to start your new life together.
+If you want to enjoy some time away but you’re worried about finances, consider these 5 tricks for a budget honeymoon that will have you both calm, happy, and ready to start your new life on an exciting note.